meriton-s/taig-research-log/log/ideas.md

 # What's this
-raw ideas on what to do as a research project in TAIG
+raw ideas on what to do as a Technical AI Governance research project

 ## project 1 — tracing ai impact on user behavior
 **source:** Open Problems in Technical AI Governance, section 8.1 + 8.2